Frameworks with coordinated edge motions: Generic coordinated rigidity

-\begin{theorem} Let $(G,c)$ be a $k$-coloured graph, and let $N$ be the transversal matroid induced by the colour classes $E_1,\ldots, E_k$.
-Then the $d$-dimensional coordinated rigidity matroid is the union $M_d(G)\vee N$ of the $d$-dimensional rigidity matroid on $G$ and the transversal matroid $N$. \end{theorem} \begin{proof} The generically minimally rigid $k$-coloured graphs are the bases of the $d$-dimensional coordinated rigidity matroid.
-Let $(G,c)$ be such a graph, with $G = (V,E)$.
-By Theorem \ref{thm:all-k}, $G$ must have exactly $dn - \binom{d+1}{2} + k$ edges, including a rainbow $k$-tuple $E'$ that is redundant in $M_d(G)$.
-Hence $E\setminus E'$ is independent in $M_d(G)$, and thus a basis.
-Being rainbow is equivalent to $E'$ being a complete transversal of the colour classes $E_1, \ldots, E_k$.
-Conversely, Theorem \ref{thm:all-k} implies that any $k$-coloured graph arising in this way is a basis of the $k$-coordinated rigidity matroid in dimension $d$.
+With these definitions, we have the following matroidal formulation of Theorem \ref{thm:all-k}. \begin{theorem} Let $(G,c)$ be a $k$-coordinated graph, and let $T_E(\cE)$ be the transversal matroid on $E$ induced by the coordination classes $\cE=\{E_1,\ldots, E_k\}$.
+Then the $d$-dimensional $k$-coordinated rigidity matroid of $(G,c)$ is the union $M_d(G)\vee T_E(\cE)$ of the $d$-dimensional rigidity matroid of $G$ and the matroid $T_E(\cE)$. \end{theorem} \begin{proof} We show that the two matroids have the same bases.
+The generically isostatic $k$-coordinated spanning subgraphs of $(G,c)$ form the bases of the $d$-dimensional coordinated rigidity matroid of $(G,c)$.
+Let $(H,c')$ be such a graph, with $H = (V,F)$ and $c'=c|_F$.
+By Theorem \ref{thm:all-k}, $H$ must have exactly $dn - \binom{d+1}{2} + k$ edges, including a transversal $F'=\{e_1, \ldots, e_k\}$ of $\cE$ that is redundant in $M_d(H)$.
+Thus $F\setminus F'$ is independent in $M_d(G)$, and hence a basis of $M_d(G)$, and $\{e_1, \ldots, e_k\}$ is a basis of $T_E(\cE)$.
+Conversely, Theorem \ref{thm:all-k} implies that any $k$-coordinated graph arising in this way is a basis of the $d$-dimensional $k$-coordinated rigidity matroid of $(G,c)$.